Tom's Guide Verdict

 The first is the option to use either the default Google Assistant, which is tied to the remote microphone button and is integrated into the TV's functions, or Amazon Alexa, which has recently been added.
 The Amazon assistant is accessed by pressing and holding the Amazon Prime Video button.
 This the first smart TV we've seen to offer both leading voice assistants.

 There's also a new tool for smart home devices, called Home Dashboard.
-Aimed at making the TV a central control hub for all of your connected home stuff — ranging from doorbell cameras to smart thermostats and online kitchen appliances — it looks to be a great option for any gadget lover.
+Aimed at making the TV a central control hub for all of your connected home stuff — ranging from the best video doorbells to smart thermostats and online kitchen appliances — it looks to be a great option for any gadget lover.
 Home Dashboard also offers a strong alternative to SmartThings, which offers similar capability on Samsung TVs, especially for devices in that company's ecosystem.

 The LG Magic Motion remote control continues to be one of the best on the market, offering a comfortable device that's fairly easy to navigate, despite being loaded with buttons.
 The use of a clickable scroll wheel in conjunction with a standard directional pad makes navigating through smart TV menus a breeze.
 But the inclusion of a motion-controlled cursor, which means you can swoop around the screen with a waggle of the remote, gives this remote an advantage over the competition.
 Text entry is much easier and faster, and selecting items quickly from setting and app menus becomes less confusing and cumbersome when it's simply point and click.